+38268656112 (WhatsApp & Telegram)

 Transport

 The road network is 7,835km long (5,436 asphalt roads).
-Montenegro has two international airports – Podgorica and Tivat – which transport 2,454,524 (2018) passengers a year in 14,731 (2018) flights.
-There are four harbors: Bar, Kotor, Zelenika, and Tivat, a ferry boat line from Bari, Italy as well as a railway line Bar-Podgorica-Belgrade-Budapest.
+Montenegro has two international airports – Podgorica and Tivat – which transport 2,454,524 (2018) passengers annually in 14,731 (2018) flights.
+There are four harbors: Bar, Kotor, Zelenika, and Tivat, a ferry boat line from Bari, Italy, and a railway line from Bar-Podgorica-Belgrade-Budapest.

-Why Invest in Montenegro?
+Why Establish My Business & Invest in Montenegro?

 Reasons You Should Consider Investing in Montenegro...